rancher/docs/content/rancher/v2.6/en/backups/migrating-rancher/_index.md

 It is required to use the same hostname that was set as the server URL in the first cluster.

+>**Note:** To change the Rancher URL for migration, you'll need to update the agents on the downstream cluster using the [`cluster-agent-tool`](https://github.com/rancherlabs/support-tools/tree/master/cluster-agent-tool).
+If not done, downstream clusters will show as unavailable in the cluster management page of the UI, and you won't be able to click inside the cluster or go to <b>Cluster Explore</b>.

 Rancher version must be v2.5.0 and up

 Rancher can be installed on any Kubernetes cluster, including hosted Kubernetes clusters such as Amazon EKS clusters.
 For help installing Kubernetes, refer to the documentation of the Kubernetes distribution.
 One of Rancher's Kubernetes distributions may also be used: